dominiclvj/demo-course/modules/HelloWorld/variables/instructions/instruction.md

 Variables names can't contain spaces or symbols, other than an underscore ```_```.
 They can't begin with a number, but can contain numbers after the first letter (e.g. ```nice_variable_8```).

-## Exercise
 Assigning variables is an important foundational skill for a new computer programmer.
+Let's use the ```lesson``` variable to assign different subjects to the Afternoon class and the Evening class.
-In the assign the ```lesson``` variable multiple times as the program runs.
-By using the ```print()``` function we can write the variable to the console after each reassignment:

-- Update the ```lesson``` variable to include subjects for the afternoon and evening classes
+Using the ```print()``` function we can write the ```lesson``` variable to the Output after each reassignment to see the subject change.
+As Python will execute the script sequentially (from top to bottom), we will see the subject for the Morning class print first, and the Evening class print last.